 Do you follow any special diet?

-Like most women, over the years I have tried many things.
-These days (and quickly approaching “midlife”), I stick with eating real whole foods, and keep the white powder (sugar, not that other thing) to a minimum.
+Like most people, over the years I have tried many things.
+These days, I stick with eating gluten-free and mostly plant-based foods.
 I eat just enough, and only the good stuff (mostly… I’m no food angel.)

 Do you have some strong feelings about food?